microchip-pic-avr-examples/pic18f56q71-lw-memory-card-mplab-mcc/README.md

 `Hello from my Computer`

-These steps are required since PetiteFs cannot resize or create a file.
+These steps are required since Petit FatFs cannot resize or create a file.
 This means the file needs to be large enough to contain the full text written at run-time.
 A copy of `test.txt` is also included in the repository.

 **Note**: This example supports hot-swapping memory cards, and does not require the card to be installed on power-up.